aoibheoconnor/rh-ty-blog.github.io/docs/_posts/2025-11-17-Aoibhe_O_Connor.markdown

 We then had the opportunity to hear from the interns about student life.
 They gave us plenty of valuable advice about choosing a career and assured us that the Leaving Cert does not define our future!
 Their words gave me a lot of clarity on choosing a university course, especially since I am drawn to creative ventures.

 Finally, we had a two-hour engineering task where we had to build a rollercoaster made from only straws and tape.
 It had to have a loop and carry the weight of a tennis ball.
-Our group focused on building a
+Our group focused on building a stable coaster